nidohl/nidohl/README.md

 OKAY SO LIKE IM WAITING??
 I DONT MF SEE YOU??
 IM LIKE PUCKERED UP RN -NID

+okay so like im on my way, be ready (nonchalant) - ellie

 <p align="center">
   <img width="600" height="265" src="https://files.catbox.moe/biyz07.png">
 </p>